 What Does Pectin Taste Like?

-Contrary to popular belief, pectin is relatively flavorless.
-In fact, you would not know it is present in a jam or jelly unless someone told you.
-Homemade pectin usually resembles the flavor of the fruit it was manufactured from.
-Nevertheless, some store-bought brands of pectin do add a slightly bitter taste to foods.
+Even though some pectin brands do impart a slightly bitter flavor to food, it is relatively flavorless.
+It is used in small amounts, especially in homemade recipes, so you would not know it is present in a jam or jelly unless someone told you.
+However if you are using homemade pectin it will resemble the flavor of the fruit it was made from.

 Health Benefits Of Pectin

-Because most fruits contain pectin, it is included in your diet.
+Because most fruits contain pectin, it is a;lready in your diet.
 However, the most important question is does it have any health benefits?

 Research regarding the anti-cancer activity of pectic polysaccharides is increasing.
-The theory behind the proposed anti-cancer activity suggests that modified polysaccharides have structural components that can bind to and inhibit mammalian lectin galectin-3 (GAL3), which is a multifaceted and pro-metastatic protein.
+The theory behind the proposed anti-cancer activity suggests that modified polysaccharides have structural components that can bind to and inhibit mammalian lectin galectin-3 (GAL3).
 Mammalian lectin galectin 3 is a crucial controller of cellular homeostasis and has a vital role in several stages of cancer metastasis.

 In addition to this, one study evaluated the impact of pectic polysaccharides from ginger, swallow root, citrus pectin, and Larchwood arabinogalactan.
-The pectic polysaccharides provoked breast cancer cell apoptosis while swallow root pectin polysaccharides and citrus pectin showed high GAL3 inhibitory abilities.
+The pectic polysaccharides inhibited breast cancer cells while swallow root pectin polysaccharides and citrus pectin showed high GAL3 inhibitory abilities.

-In contrast, both animal and human clinical studies provide evidence that shows pectin to have an in vitro effect on the reduction of tumor growth and angiogenesis.
-However, recent research also suggests modified citrus pectin may have a therapeutic effect on heavy metal exposure by acting as a chelator of heavy metals.
-Pectin acts as a heavy metal detox by binding to heavy metals and removing them from the body.
+Recent research also suggests modified citrus pectin may have a therapeutic effect on heavy metal exposure by acting as a chelator of heavy metals.
+In other words, pectin acts as a heavy metal detox by binding to heavy metals and removing them from the body.

 Pectin is a vital ingredient in jams, jellies, marmalades, and preserves, yet so many people do not know about it.
 With the potential to have an effect on cancer, there is more to this relatively flavorless gelling agent than meets the eye.